datnguye/sqlmesh-demo/README.md

 # sqlmesh-demo

-POC of sqlmesh with Jaffle Shop
+POC of sqlmesh with Jaffle Shop as an engineer step out from the dbt world!

+I am using Windows 11 machine...

+## 1. Getting familiar with sqlmesh CLI

 ```bash
 # 1. Create virtual environment & Activate it